Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Cubic differential around (piecewise) geodesic boundary

 \subsection{(Piecewise) geodesic boundaries and poles}

-Given a convex $\mathbb{RP}^2$-surface $S$, if we identify $S$ as the quotient of a properly convex domain $\Omega\subset\mathbb{RP}^2$ through a developing map, then the Blaschke metric and normalized Pick differential of $S$ defined in Section \ref{subsec_yau} are just the quotients of $g_\Omega$ and $\ve{\phi}_\Omega$, respectively.
-The information on the curvature of $g_\Omega$ obtained above allows us to show: \begin{theorem} Let $S'$ be an oriented convex $\mathbb{RP}^2$-surface with geodesic or piecewise geodesic boundary such that the boundary $\pa S'$ is homeomorphic to a circle.
+Given a convex $\mathbb{RP}^2$-surface $S$, we identify $S$ as the quotient of a properly convex domain $\Omega\subset\mathbb{RP}^2$ by projective automorphisms.
+Recall from Section \ref{subsec_yau} that the Blaschke metric and normalized Pick differential of $S$ are the quotients of $g_\Omega$ and $\ve{\phi}_\Omega$ on $\Omega$, respectively.
+The information on the curvature of $g_\Omega$ obtained above allows us to show: \begin{theorem}[\textbf{(Piecewise) geodesic boundaries are poles}] Let $S'$ be an oriented convex $\mathbb{RP}^2$-surface with geodesic or piecewise geodesic boundary such that the boundary $\pa S'$ is homeomorphic to a circle.
 Let $S$ be the interior of $S'$, viewed as an open convex $\mathbb{RP}^2$-surface, and let $g$ and $\ve{\phi}$ be the Blaschke metric and normalized Pick differential on $S$, respectively.
-Then the end of $S$ at $\pa S'$ is conformally a puncture (for the conformal structure underling $g$) at which $\ve{\phi}$ has a pole of order at least $3$. \end{theorem} \begin{proof} Identify $S'$ as the quotient of a properly convex set $\Omega'\subset\mathbb{RP}^2$ by projective transformations, so that $S$ is the quotient of the interior $\Omega$ of $\Omega'$.
+Then the end of $S$ at $\pa S'$ is conformally a puncture (for the conformal structure underlying $g$) at which $\ve{\phi}$ has a pole of order at least $3$. \end{theorem} \begin{proof} Identify $S'$ as the quotient of a properly convex set $\Omega'\subset\mathbb{RP}^2$ by projective transformations, so that $S$ is the quotient of the interior $\Omega$ of $\Omega'$.
 Then $g$ and $\ve{\phi}$ are given by the metric $g_\Omega$ and cubic differential $\ve{\phi}_\Omega$ on $\Omega$.

 The boundary $\pa S'$ being geodesic or piecewise geodesic means that every point of $\pa S'$ is the image, by the quotient map $\Omega'\rightarrow S'$, of either an interior point of a line segment in $\pa\Omega$ or the junction point of two line segments in $\pa\Omega$.
 By Lemma \ref{lemma_boundline}, every such point has a neighborhood $B$ in $\mathbb{RP}^2$ such that $\kappa_\Omega=-1+\|\ve{\phi}_\Omega\|^2_{g_\Omega}\geq -1/2$ on $B\cap \Omega$.
 As a consequence, $\pa S'$ has a neighborhood $U'$ in $S'$ such that